 - Preheat your oven to 400 F.

-- Lightly grease an 8×8 pan with a little oil.
+- Lightly grease an 8×8 pan with a little vegetable oil.
 Line the pan with parchment paper creating an overhang on each side.
 These will be your ‘handles’ to lift out the bread.

 - Working over a large bowl, sift all of the dry ingredients together.